MarlzRana/google-bgn-hackathon-kulture/README.md

 ## Overview
 - This project was completed as part of the Google BCN Hackathon at Google's UK headquarters
 - 🥇 for the people's choice awards
-- 🥈for the judge's vote hence overall hackathon
+- 🥈 for the judge's vote hence overall hackathon

 ## Mission
 - Unifying society by embracing the differences in culture